jkuang7/jkuang7/README.md

 ### Hi everyone! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

 - 👩‍💻 I'm Jian, a fullstack software engineer
 - 💻 After graduating in Computer Science, I attended Fullstack Academy to learn more about software development
-- 📜 Currently, I'm brushing up on Data Structures & Algorithms, and focusing on the fundamentals of Javascript and React.
+- 📜 Currently, I'm brushing up on Data Structures & Algorithms, and focusing on the fundamentals of Javascript and React
 - When I'm not coding, I'm reading 📚 or learning something new 🤔

+-  I write and share my [findings](https://tinyurl.com/notionjian)!
-- 💬 If you want to say hi, [shoot me an email](mailto:corestart@gmail.com).
+- 💬 If you want to say hi, [shoot me an email](mailto:corestart@gmail.com)

 - ⚙️ Languages & Tools: